huiyic/huiyic.github.io/_posts/2018-07-04-how-does-user-research-help-us-at-carousell.md

 ![Ask the experts](/assets/userresearch5.jpg)<br>
 Jing Zhi, our Growth Marketer coming in via a 'Ask The Experts' session to give insights.

-> Problem: "I don’t list something for sale because I don’t have time”
+> User: "I don’t list something for sale because I don’t have time”

 While this sounds like a valid reason from our research, we assumed this came from a bigger problem: "I don't understand the value I would get from selling."